|Chief Timothy S.

 2 Evidence /

 |Transcriptionist / Grant

-Chief Tim Bourgeois was appointed as Chief in
+Chief Tim Bourgeois was appointed Chief of Police in February of

 Lieutenant, and Captain of Operations.